besok/jsonpath-rust/README.md

 [![docs.rs](https://img.shields.io/docsrs/jsonpath-rust)](https://docs.rs/jsonpath-rust/latest/jsonpath_rust)
 [![Rust CI](https://github.com/besok/jsonpath-rust/actions/workflows/ci.yml/badge.svg)](https://github.com/besok/jsonpath-rust/actions/workflows/ci.yml)

 The library provides the extensive functionality to find data sets according to filtering queries.
 Inspired by XPath for XML structures, JsonPath is a query language for JSON.
 The specification is described in [RFC 9535](https://www.rfc-editor.org/rfc/rfc9535.html).

 # Important note

 The version 1.0.0 has a breaking change.
 The library has been rewritten from scratch to provide compliance with the RFC 9535.
 The changes are:

 - The library is now fully compliant with the RFC 9535.
 - The api and structures have been changed completely.
-- The functions in, nin, noneOf, anyOf, subsetOf are now implemented as custom filter expressions.
-(TBD)
+- The functions in, nin, noneOf, anyOf, subsetOf are now implemented as custom filter expressions and renamed to `in`, `nin`, `none_of`, `any_of`, `subset_of` respectively.
 - The function length was removed (the size can be checked using rust native functions).

 ## The compliance with RFC 9535

 The library is fully compliant with the standard [RFC 9535](https://www.rfc-editor.org/rfc/rfc9535.html)

 ## Examples

 Given the json